Description length of canonical and microcanonical models: NML-based VS Bayesian approach to model selection

-Simply put, these two identities show that in both the equivalent and the non-equivalent cases that we consider, we can find a prior such that the Bayesian description length of the canonical (microcanonical) model coincides exactly with the NML description length of the microcanonical (canonical) model.
-This might lead to the conclusion that, after all, the microcanonical and canonical models coincide in the framework of model selection, even when non-equivalence holds, if the right priors are chosen.
-Nevertheless, these priors are not NML-optimal, as defined at the beginning of this section.
-This non-optimality, while negligible in the case of one global constraint, could play a crucial role when local constraints are enforced.
-This is confirmed if we compare the microcanonical Bayesian description length equipped with the NML-optimal prior, $\text{DL}_{\text{mic}}^\text{B, unif}$, to the microcanonical Bayesian description length equipped with the canonical prior, $\text{DL}_{\text{mic}}^{\text{B, } \hat{W}}$.
-Combining (A) and (a) and the findings of the previous sections, one finds that the two description lengths differ by $O(1)$ if one global constraint is considered, while the same difference is of order $O(n)$ when one-sided local constraints are enforced.
-This simple example shows that when non-equivalence holds, prior non-optimality matters, as the selection of different priors can result in increasingly larger differences in DL when the system size grows.
+The two identities, derived in \ref{ap_identities}, show that there exists a prior guaranteeing that the Bayesian description length of the canonical (microcanonical) model coincides with the NML-based description length of the microcanonical (canonical) model.
+This might lead to the conclusion that, in the framework of model selection, canonical and microcanonical models coincide even when non-equivalence holds if the right priors are chosen.
+Nevertheless, these priors are not NML-optimal.
+While this non-optimality is negligible in the case of one global constraint, it could play a crucial role when local constraints are enforced.
+In other words, in this case, different choices of prior can result in very different Bayesian description lengths for microcanonical as for canonical models.